eulerfan40/bismuth-engine/docs/ARCHITECTURE.md

 ## System Overview

-The Vulkan Engine is a custom game engine built from scratch using modern C++20 and the Vulkan graphics API.
+The Bismuth Engine is a custom game engine built from scratch using modern C++20 and the Vulkan graphics API.
 The architecture follows a modular design where each major system (windowing, device management, rendering pipeline, swapchain) is encapsulated in its own class.

 ### High-Level Architecture Diagram